-Dr. Asma Hatoum-Aslan, UA assistant professor of biological sciences, was recently awarded a National Science Foundation CAREER Award to continue her work in discovering how bacterial immune systems ward off bacteriophages, or viruses that specifically attack bacteria.
+Dr. Asma Hatoum-Aslan, former UA assistant professor of biological sciences, was recently awarded a National Science Foundation CAREER Award to continue her work in discovering how bacterial immune systems ward off bacteriophages, or viruses that specifically attack bacteria.

 “We’re looking at both sides of the coin,” she said.
 “We’re interested in how defense mechanisms collaborate with other processes inside the cell to mount a more effective defense, but also the offensive mechanisms that phages use to overcome these defenses.
 We’re looking at both sides of the phage-host arms race.”

 The human body hosts all sorts of bacteria and their accompanying phages.
 In fact, phages are 10 times more abundant than bacteria in every environment tested, and they are all part of what scientists call our microbiome.
 There is limited knowledge about what transpires between phages and their bacterial hosts within the microbiome.